os-cillation/goda-time/README.markdown

 #### Usage:

-1. Clone the repository and install the maven plugin:
+1. If for some reason you don't want to go through maven central, clone the repository and install the maven plugin:

     ```bash
     git clone git@github.com/os-cillation/goda-time.git